autowarefoundation/autoware.universe/localization/autoware_ndt_scan_matcher/README.md

-# ndt_scan_matcher
+# autoware_ndt_scan_matcher

 ## Purpose

-ndt_scan_matcher is a package for position estimation using the NDT scan matching method.
+autoware_ndt_scan_matcher is a package for position estimation using the NDT scan matching method.

 There are two main functions in this package: